irudnyts/irudnyts.github.io/_posts/2019-01-07-project-oriented-workflow.md

 ## Outro & acknowledgement

 About a year ago I came across a [brilliant post](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/) by Jenny Bryan.
 I was amazed by how elegantly she formalized and summarized many simple tricks that make the life of a data scientist more pleasant.
 I was so inspired that I could not miss the opportunity to present these ideas in tutorials to students during the fall semester.
-The idea that I contributed to the process of making projects more conscious was very satisfactory, and based on that tutorial the series of post was born.
+The idea that I contributed to the process of making projects more conscious was very satisfactory, and based on these tutorials I start the series of posts.

 Many ideas and concepts are based on the works of Hadley Wickham and Jenny Bryan.
 Many thanks!